Reading time: 16 min.

 Dr. Michael May (FRCS)

 Between 15.5% and 38.5% of adolescents worldwide experience teenage hair loss [1].
-This can have significant detrimental effects on their self-image and psychological well-being, as well as their ability to form positive relationships with their peers [2][3].
+Hair loss in teenagers can have significant detrimental effects on the individual’s self-image and psychological well-being, as well as their ability to form positive relationships with their peers [2][3].
 However, the good news is that in many cases, the conditions which cause this hair shedding in adolescence are treatable.

 • How much hair loss is normal in adolescence

-• The most common causes of teenage hair loss
+• The most common causes of hair loss in teenagers

 • How to prevent and treat teenage hair loss